 El Salvador achieved independence from Spain in 1821 and from the Central American Federation in 1839.
-A 12-year civil war, which cost about 75,000 lives, was brought to a close in 1992 when the government and leftist rebels signed a treaty that provided for military and political reforms.
+A 12-year civil war starting in 1980, which cost about 75,000 lives, ended in 1992 when the government and leftist rebels signed a treaty that provided for military and political reforms.

-Salvadorans fled during the 1979 to 1992 civil war mainly to the United States but also to Canada and to neighboring Mexico, Guatemala, Honduras, Nicaragua, and Costa Rica.
-Emigration to the United States increased again in the 1990s and 2000s as a result of deteriorating economic conditions, natural disasters (Hurricane Mitch in 1998 and earthquakes in 2001), and family reunification.
+Salvadorans fled during civil war mainly to the United States but also to Canada and to neighboring Mexico, Guatemala, Honduras, Nicaragua, and Costa Rica.
+Emigration to the United States increased again in the 1990s and 2000s as a result of deteriorating economic conditions, natural disasters, and family reunification.
 At least 20% of El Salvador’s population lives abroad.
-The remittances they send home account for close to 20% of GDP, are the second largest source of external income after exports, and have helped reduce poverty.
+The remittances they send home account for close to 20% of the country’s wealth, and are the second largest source of external income after exports, and have helped reduce poverty.

 49.8% of this population is under 25 years old and only 13% are over 55.